volcano-sh/kubegene-website/content/docs/guides/genectl-command.md

 | --dry-run           | No       | If true, display instantiate execution but do not submit                                                               |

 ## **genectl sub job**
-sub job command submits a job which execute a single shell script when perform gene sequencing.
+sub job command submits a job which execute a single shell script when perform genome sequencing.
 You should upload the shell script and sample data to the volume used by this job in preparation stage.

 ### Usage
 genectl sub job FILENAME [flags]